 More and more businesses have gone green by embracing eco-friendly policies.
 Some of the green businesses that have been successful in their quest to be green include the following:

-Every business has the capability of saving energy costs and making a positive impact on natural resources through simple acts as using recyclable products or changing a light bulb.
+Every business has the capability of saving energy costs and making a positive impact on natural resources.
+This can be done through simple acts such as using recyclable products or changing a light bulb.
 Here are some green practices that you can follow:

 Consumers are fast shifting their focus from the composition of products to the degree to which the company embraces eco-friendly policies.
 Therefore, entrepreneurs will do well to consider incorporating green policies in their businesses.

-Erich Lawson is passionate about saving environment by effective recycling.
-He has written a wide array of articles on how modern recycling equipment can be used by industries to reduce monthly garbage bills and increase recycling revenue.
+Erich Lawson is passionate about saving the environment through effective recycling.
+He writes articles on how modern recycling equipment can be used by industries to reduce monthly garbage bills and increase recycling revenue.
 You can learn more about environment savings techniques by visiting Northern California Compactors, Inc blog

 For more articles from Shep Hyken and his guest contributors go to customerserviceblog.com.